My Cookie Journey

 MAKING GLAZED MAPLE WALNUTS

-• Turn the heat to a medium setting.
-You want the sugar to dissolve into the maple syrup and butter.
-Stir until the syrupy mixture coats the walnuts.
-If the mixture dries out a little, just add the other tablespoon of butter.
+• Turn the heat to medium and stir until the sugar dissolves into the maple syrup and butter.
+Add the walnuts and stir until the syrupy mixture coats them evenly.
+If the mixture starts to dry out, add a little more butter.

-• Once the syrup coats all the walnuts, take the pan off the heat and spread the coated walnuts around the parchment paper so the walnuts can cool.
-Then chop them into bite-size pieces.
-Make sure you keep all the tiny pieces to be added to the cookie dough.
-Those small pieces have lots of flavor.
+• Once the syrup coats the walnuts, take the pan off the heat and spread them onto the parchment-lined sheet pan to cool.
+After they have cooled, chop them into bite-size pieces.
+Be sure to keep the tiny pieces to add to the cookie dough.
+Those little bits have lots of flavor.

 MAKING THE COOKIES

 • Weigh or measure both sugars into one bowl and set aside.
-Next, weigh or measure the flour.
-Then add the cinnamon, salt, and baking powder to the flour.
+In another bowl, weigh or measure the flour, then add the cinnamon, salt, and baking powder.
 Run a whisk through to blend.
-Take a banana and mash it with a fork, making sure you have a ¼ cup, set that aside.
+Mash the banana with a fork and measure out ¼ cup, then set aside.

-• Add the butter and cream cheese to a mixer bowl and blend on medium speed blend for 2 to 3 minutes.
-If the butter or cream cheese is still really cold, it will take the full 3 minutes.
-Next, add both sugars and mix for another 3 minutes on medium speed.
-I stop and scrape down the sides and across the bottom before adding the vanilla extract, mashed banana, maple syrup, and egg.
+• Add the butter and cream cheese to a mixer bowl and blend on medium speed for 1 to 2 minutes.
+Next, add both sugars and mix on medium speed for 3 minutes.
+Stop and scrape down the sides and bottom of the bowl before adding the vanilla extract, mashed banana, maple syrup, and egg.
 Mix until everything is incorporated.

 • Turn the mixer to low and gradually add the flour mixture about a third at a time.
-Next, I turn off the mixer and scrape the sides and across the bottom before adding the chopped glazed maple walnuts.
-Finally, turn on the mixer for about 5 to 10 seconds to blend the nuts through the cookie dough.
+Turn off the mixer and scrape down the sides and bottom of the bowl before adding the chopped glazed maple walnuts.
+Mix on low for about 5 to 10 seconds to distribute the walnuts through the cookie dough.
 Cover lightly and refrigerate for 30 minutes.

-• Preheat the oven to 350°F (175°C or 180°C), and line 2 cookie sheet pans with parchment paper.
-Using a medium-size cookie scooper, scoop 12 mounds onto a cookie pan.
-Bake for 11-13 minutes.
-After pulling them from the oven, move them to a cooling rack.
+• Preheat the oven to 350°F (175°C or 180°C) and line 2 cookie sheet pans with parchment paper.
+Using a medium cookie scoop, place 12 mounds of dough onto a cookie sheet pan.
+Bake for 11 to 13 minutes.
+After removing them from the oven, transfer the cookies to a cooling rack.

 Share this recipe